ahmed-saleem916/Virtual-Reality-/README.md

 Once we had the data cleaned we had to join the tables to make sure we can run a meaningful statistical test.

 ## Running our analysis:
+### Null Hypothesis:
+A high crime rate for violent crime in San Francisco neighborhoods negatively affects 	the price of home values for a given neighborhood.

 ### Pearson Coefficient Correlation test: